pat-jj/Gode/README.md

 **Gode**
 =====
-Source code and data for our paper "Enhancing Molecule Representations with Molecule-Centric Knowledge Graphs".

-*(Old Title: "Bi-level Contrastive Learning for Knowledge-Enhanced Molecule Representations")*
+Source code and data for our paper "Bi-level Contrastive Learning for Knowledge-Enhanced Molecule Representations"

 **Data Preparation**: